talkohavy/guides/blog/2024-08-10-vite-library-mode.md

 This library will use **CSS modules** to style the components.

 CSS modules are supported by Vite by default.
-All you have to do is to create CSS files that end with `.module.css`.
+All you have to do is to create CSS files that end with `.module.css` (or `.module.scss`).

 ```bash
  📂my-component-library